 - 6.1 The Director shall issue a Section 401 Certification if an applicant demonstrates that there will be no discharge, or that any discharge will comply with applicable discharge and water quality requirements.

-Although the evaluation process may vary on a site-specific basis, the Director, in determining whether a proposed discharge comply with applicable discharge and water quality requirements, will ordinarily consider whether a proposed discharge: - (1) prevents or interfere with the attainment or maintenance of applicable water quality standards in R317-2 including: - (a) impairs the designated beneficial use classifications (e.g., aquatic life, drinking water, recreation) in rule R317-2-6; - (b) exceeds water quality criteria, either narrative and numeric, in R317-2-7; - (c) fails to meet the antidegradation requirements of R317-2-3. - (2) causes a violation of the Utah Water Quality Act, Title 19, Chapter 51 - (3) fails to address the measures and recommendations outlined in the local watershed management plans, including but not limited to TMDLs in R317-1-7; or - (4) causes an exceedence of effluent limitations or control regulations applicable under R317-8; or - (5) otherwise causes a failure of compliance with applicable discharge and water quality requirements. - 6.2 In considering whether there will be a discharge or whether any discharge will comply with applicable discharge and water quality requirements, the Director may also consider whether the applicant is currently in significant noncompliance
+Although the evaluation process may vary on a site-specific basis, the Director, in determining whether a proposed discharge comply with applicable discharge and water quality requirements, will ordinarily consider whether a proposed discharge: - (1) prevents or interferes with the attainment or maintenance of applicable water quality standards in R317-2 including: - (a) impairs the designated beneficial use classifications (e.g., aquatic life, drinking water, recreation) in rule R317-2-6; - (b) exceeds water quality criteria, either narrative and numeric, in R317-2-7; - (c) fails to meet the antidegradation (ADR) requirements of R317-2-3; - (2) causes a violation of the Utah Water Quality Act, Title 19, Chapter 51; - (3) fails to address the wasteload and load allocations in listed TMDLs in R317-1-7: - (4) causes an exceedence of effluent limitations or control regulations applicable under R317-8; or - (5) otherwise causes a failure of compliance with applicable discharge and water quality requirements. - 6.2 In considering whether there will be a discharge or whether any discharge will comply with applicable discharge and water quality requirements, the Director may also consider whether the applicant is currently in significant noncompliance of the terms and conditions of any previously issued Section 401 Certification for another project or activity, and may deny Section 401 Certification based on the existence of any such outstanding significant noncompliance. - 6.3 After review of the application for Certification the Director will either: - (1) Issue a Section 401 Certification; - (2) Issue a Section 401 Certification with specific conditions that must be met in order for the applicant to be in compliance with applicable law; - (3) Deny the Section 401 Certification and include reasons for denial; or - (4) Waive Certification if the Director finds that the activity will: - (a) cause minimal or no impacts to the quality of state waters; or

-- of the terms and conditions of any previously issued Section 401 Certification for another project or activity, and may deny Section 401 Certification based on the existence of any such outstanding significant noncompliance. - 6.3 The impacts considered in R317-15-5.1 may be the result of a direct discharge, the result of a discharge to groundwater that may adversely impact surface water quality, or the result of a proposed modification to water quantity that may adversely impact surface water quality. - 6.4 After review of the application for Certification the Director will either: - (1) Issue a Section 401 Certification; - (2) Issue a Section 401 Certification with specific conditions that must be met in order for the applicant to be in compliance with applicable law; or - (3) Deny the Section 401 Certification and include reasons for denial. - 6.5 If a person who is required to obtain a Section 401 Certification fails to do so, the Director may, at his discretion, process an application for Section 401 Certification after-the-fact.
+- (b) have a temporary and limited effect on water quality, as provided in R317-2-3.5(2)(b)(4). - 6.4 If a person who is required to obtain a Section 401 Certification fails to do so, the Director may, at his discretion, process an application for Section 401 Certification after-the-fact.
 An application for an after-the-fact Section 401 Certifications will be reviewed under the same standards as timely application for Section 401 Certification.
 The Director may require restoration and/or other actions as a condition of Certification.
-An after-the fact applicant shall have the burden of proving what the original baseline conditions were, and a Section 401 Certification may be denied in the absence of such proof.
+An After-The Fact applicant shall have the burden of proving what the original baseline conditions were, and a Section 401 Certification may be denied in the absence of such proof.
 After-the-Fact Section 401 Certifications will not have retroactive effect.
-Enforcement action may be taken for failure to obtain a Section 401 Certification even if a person obtains an after-the-fact permit. - A Section 401 Certification is a Permit Order and may be challenged as provided in Section 19-1-301.5 and R305-7.
+Enforcement action may be taken for failure to obtain a Section 401 Certification even if a person obtains an after-the-fact permit. - 6.5 A Section 401 Certification is a Permit Order and may be challenged as provided in Section 19-1-301.5 and R305-7.
 A recipient of a Section 401 Certification shall comply with all conditions of the Certification; any noncompliance is a violation of these rules and is grounds for enforcement action.